National Games: Swimmers Sajan, Hashika win Best Athlete awards, Services finish atop medal tally

 Earlier, Kerala won the women’s Volleyball gold with a straight set victory over West Bengal.
 The second set was thrilling as it was played over several extra points before Kerala closed it at 36-34.

-Medal Tally
+Medal Tally top 10

 |Rank